Losing your mucus plug and not sure what not to do? First things first: what is a mucus plug in pregnancy, and why was it there in the first place?

 - Size: When that plug pops, you’ll likely expel around two tablespoons of mucus.

 - Texture: Mucus-y, gelatinous goo.
-You will know it by its globby-ness.
+You will know it by its globby-ness, like really thick uncooked egg whites.
 Other kinds of pregnancy discharges tend to have a thinner consistency.

 - Color: It can be clear, yellowy, pinky, or brown.
 If it happens at the same time as the bloody show, things may be a bit more on the red-ish side.
 If you experience any bleeding that feels excessive or is very bright red in color, get in touch with your healthcare practitioner to rule out any issues.